renderorange/password/README.md

 ```
 password [--length] <int>
+         [--version]
          [--help] [--man]
 ```

 ## OPTIONS

 ```
 --length     how long you want the password (defaults to 12)
+--version    print the version and exit
 --help       print this dialogue
 --man        display the full documentation
 ```

 ## DESCRIPTION